Spam Emails - What To Look For

-Spam emails are more common than ever now, and they’re getting trickier to determine if they’re legitimate or not.
-Spammers are great tricksters, they can pull off elaborate looking emails from companies you have services from, such as your bank, Apple or Samsung, PayPal and even Netflix.
+Spam emails are now more common than ever, making it increasingly difficult to determine if emails are legitimate or not.
+Spammers are great tricksters.
+They can pull off elaborate looking emails from companies you have services from, such as your bank, Apple or Samsung, PayPal and even Netflix.

-However, having the knowledge to know a legitimate email from a fake one is everything, especially in a day and age where your sensitive information can be quickly intercepted at any moment – especially if you were to click on a dangerous link.
+However, knowing to know a genuine email from a fake one is everything, especially in a day and age where your sensitive information can be quickly intercepted at any moment – especially if you were to click on a dangerous link.

 What are the most common things to look for?

-Spam is always going to be different, however, there are always a few common things to look for in spam emails, and makes it easier to determine whether it’s real or fake.
+Spam is always going to be different.
+However, there are always a few standard things to look for in spam emails and makes it easier to determine whether it’s real or fake.

 Have a call to action.

 This means that the email requires your urgent action or immediate attention, such as logging into a portal or clicking on a link.

 These are more common for fake bank or payment emails, such as a payment failing for your Netflix account or your bank account being in arrears requiring immediate action.